 82-4-441.
 Administrative and judicial penalties -- enforcement.
-(1) When the department has reason to believe that a person is in violation of this part, a rule adopted or an order issued under this part, or a term or condition of a permit issued under this part, it shall send a violation letter to the person.
-The violation letter must describe the provision of the statute, rule, order, or permit alleged to be violated and the facts alleged to constitute the violation.
-The letter must also recommend corrective actions that are necessary to return to compliance.
-Issuance of a violation letter under this subsection does not limit the authority of the department under this part to bring a judicial action for penalties or injunctive relief or to initiate an administrative enforcement action.
+(1) When the department has reason to believe that a person is in violation of this part, a rule adopted or an order issued under this part, an administrative deficiency notice, or a term or condition of a permit issued under this part, it shall send a letter of warning or violation to the person.
+The letter of warning or violation must describe the provision of the statute, rule, order, or permit alleged to be violated and the facts alleged to constitute the violation.
+The letter must recommend corrective actions necessary to return to compliance.
+Issuance of a letter of warning or violation under this subsection does not limit the authority of the department under this part to bring a judicial action for penalties or injunctive relief or to initiate an administrative enforcement action.